Skip to main content

-A complete step-by-step guide to deploy your first “Hello, Solayer!” contract on Solayer Devnet using the latest stable toolchain.
+A complete step-by-step guide to deploy your first “Hello, Solayer!” contract on Solayer Mainnet (with devnet testing options) using the latest stable toolchain.

 Prerequisites